 Do you know what a cannabis buyers’ persona is?
 This article will teach you all about the 9 types of buyers your business will come across.

-Cannabis and hemp businesses can be very hard to execute.
-This is especially true if you decide to perform all the steps from growing to processing and, ultimately, selling the products.
+Cannabis and hemp businesses can be tough to execute.
+This is especially true if you decide to perform all the steps from growing to processing and ultimately sell the products.

 First off, you will need a hefty initial investment just to start working within this field.
 While this might be circumvented by outsourcing cannabis and hemp oil extraction, you will still have a lot of expenses due to farm labor.

 Out of all these potential problems, sales and marketing are often overlooked.
 Companies are so focused on growing and processing they often forget that these substances will eventually need to be sold.
-They believe that, as long as you have a good product, it will find its way to the end-user.
+Instead, they believe it will find its way to the end-user as long as you have a good product.

 While this might be true to an extent, for the most part, it is flawed thinking.
 There is a whole science revolving around sales and cannabis buyers’ persona.
 Not only do you need to sell the product, but you also need to sell it to the right people in the right way.